 Your symptoms may be worse when moving, sneezing or coughing.

-You may also have back pain, but this is not usually as bad as the pain in your bottom, legs or feet.
+You may also have back pain, but it's not usually as bad as the pain in your bottom, leg or foot.

-Sciatica usually gets better in 4 to 6 weeks but can sometimes last longer.
+Sciatica usually gets better in 4 to 6 weeks, but it can sometimes last longer.

-To help relieve your pain and speed up your recovery:
+To help relieve your pain and speed up recovery: